-If you are employed, you are entitled to some bereavement leave from work when a loved one dies.
-However, there is currently no set legal amount of leave.
+If you are employed, you're entitled to some bereavement leave from work when a loved one dies.
+In many circumstances, there is currently no set legal amount of leave.
 It can really help to know your rights, how the system works and what the rules are around pay.

 How much time off work you are allowed is very much dependent on individual employers.
 Here is some basic guidance about what you may be able to ask for, and how the system works in the UK.